Talking about your experience, particularly when it comes to trauma, is not for everyone.

 To learn more about this approach, please visit the Sensorimotor Psychotherapy Institute’s website.

 I received my Level 2 Certificate in Sensorimotor Psychotherapy from the Sensorimotor Psychotherapy Institute (SPI), as well as Advanced Training in Complex Trauma and Dissociation by Janina Fischer.
-Brighteyes Therapy Center is not an agent of SPI or affiliated.
+Brighteyes Therapy is not an agent of SPI or affiliated.